In this video,

 Malik says something, and the mouth moves at the same time.

-separate the connected blocks.
+Separate the connected blocks.

-Replace the "say" block with a "wait" block.
+Replace the say block with a wait block.

-Change the value to 2 seconds.
+Change the value to two seconds.

-Add a “when I receive” block on top of this block stack.
+Add a when-I-receive block on top of this block stack.

-Click the dropdown, and select “new message.”
+Click the dropdown and select New Message.

-Name this message something like “Malik talking,” and click “OK.”
+Name this message something like Malik Talking and click OK.

-Whenever this block stack receives the message “Malik talking,” the mouth will animate.
+Whenever this block stack receives the message Malik Talking

-Click this stack to test it.
+Click the stack to test it out.